iuliagroza/Become-a-Pokemon-Master/README.md

 # Become-a-Pokemon-Master
+**Archived project** <br>
 Brief sketch of the Pokemon game series

-*Eventual updates coming soon*

-Developed in Python 3.6 the backend of a(n) (oover)simplified version of the Pokemon game series.
+Developed in Python 3.6 the backend of a(n) (over)simplified version of the Pokemon game series.
 This project simulates battles between trainers' pokemons.